AI Use Cases/Law Firms

 The Problem

-Corporate practice groups spend 15-25 hours per week on non-billable contract review cycles that should be billable work.
+Corporate practice groups can burn 15-25 hours a week on non-billable contract review cycles that should be billable work.
 Partners manually screen incoming agreements in iManage or NetDocuments, associates redline boilerplate provisions across matters, and paralegals run duplicate conflict checks before engagement.
 This administrative burden compounds across matters: a single corporate transaction generates 8-12 contract iterations, each requiring partner sign-off despite identical risk profiles to prior deals.
-Meanwhile, realization rates languish at 65-72% because partners write off hours spent on work that clients expect absorbed into engagement fees.
+Meanwhile, realization languishes because partners write off hours spent on work that clients expect absorbed into engagement fees.
 The institutional knowledge required to flag jurisdiction-specific provisions or precedent deviations lives in individual partners' heads, not in documented playbooks.

 Revenue & Operational Impact

-The downstream impact is measurable and material.
-Associates bill only 60-65% of available hours because contract review consumes non-billable time that should go to client work.
-Partner utilization suffers further - they spend 10+ hours weekly on administrative review instead of client relationship management or business development.
-Firms lose 8-12% of potential matter profitability per corporate transaction due to scope creep in contract review cycles.
+The downstream impact is material.
+Associates bill far less of their available hours than they should, because contract review consumes non-billable time that should go to client work.
+Partner utilization suffers further - partners can spend 10+ hours weekly on administrative review instead of client relationship management or business development.
+Scope creep in review cycles quietly eats matter profitability on every corporate transaction.
 Client pressure for fixed-fee arrangements means every hour of administrative overhead directly erodes margins.
 High-performing associates leave because they see limited leverage opportunity; they're blocked behind partner review gates rather than developing independent client skills.

 Why Generic Tools Fail